 Shaddah ( ّ ): A small 'w' above the letter.
 It represents the doubling of a consonant

-Printing Instructions: Print on A4 size (29.7cm x 42cm).
-Best to laminate for extra durability.
+Printing Instructions: Print in A4 size (21cm x 29.7cm) on cardstock or laminate for extra durability.

 - Downloads sent to your inbox

 - This is a non-editable file for PERSONAL USE ONLY